olucasandrade/trevo/README.md

 5. Push to the branch (`git push origin feature/amazing-feature`)
 6. Open a Pull Request

-### Development Guidelines

-- Follow the existing code style
-- Write meaningful commit messages
-- Add tests for new features
-- Update documentation as needed

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.